telerik/blazor-docs/components/document-processing/pdf.md

 * [**Form XObjects**](https://docs.telerik.com/devtools/document-processing/libraries/radpdfprocessing/model/form): The Form XObjects enables you to describe composite objects (consisting of text, images, vector elements, etc.) within a PDF file and reuse this content among the document, for smaller document size and better rendering performance.

 * [**Interactive Forms**](https://docs.telerik.com/devtools/document-processing/libraries/radpdfprocessing/model/interactive-forms/overview): Create and modify PDF files containing textboxes, buttons, listboxes and other interactive controls making available for the PDF file user to interactively fill some data in the PDF document and/or digitally sign the filled document.
+You can flatten the fields as well.

 * [**Clipping**](https://docs.telerik.com/devtools/document-processing/libraries/radpdfprocessing/concepts/clipping): You can define the outline of other content elements like images and paths.